Six Figure Moms

 1. Chop up your pre-cooked chicken.

-2. Combine the soup, sour cream and chilies.
+2. Combine the soup, sour cream and chilies in a medium bowl.
 Mix well.

-3. Add the chicken and corn and stir.
+3. Add the chicken and corn to the bowl and stir.

-5. Layer half of the tortilla shells over the sauce.
+6. Layer half of the tortilla shells over the sauce.
+You can use corn or flour, you choose.

 How is that new baby, Priscilla?